-The Board of Directors of VSTECS Berhad (“VSTECS”) is pleased to present its Statement on Risk Management and Internal Control for the financial year ended 31 December 2018, which has been prepared pursuant to Paragraph 15.26 (b) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad and as guided by the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers.
+The Board of Directors of VSTECS Berhad (“VSTECS”) is pleased to present its Statement on Risk Management and Internal Control for the financial year ended 31 December 2021, which has been prepared pursuant to Paragraph 15.26 (b) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad and as guided by the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers.
 This statement outlines the nature and state of internal control of the Group (comprising the Company and its subsidiaries) during the financial year.

-The Board of Directors acknowledges its overall responsibility for maintaining a sound internal control system for the Group to safeguard the shareholders’ investment and the Group’s assets, and to discharge their stewardship responsibilities in identifying risks and ensuring the implementation of appropriate systems to manage these risks in accordance with the best practices of the Malaysian Code on Corporate Governance.
+The Board of Directors acknowledges its overall responsibility for maintaining a sound internal control system for the Group to safeguard the shareholders’ investment and the Group’s assets, and to discharge their stewardship responsibilities in identifying risks and ensuring the implementation of appropriate systems to manage these risks in accordance with the best practices of the Malaysian Code on Corporate Governance (“MCCG”).

+The Board further recognises its responsibility for reviewing the adequacy and integrity of the Group’s internal control systems and management information systems.
 In view of the limitations that are inherent in any systems of internal control, the Group’s system of internal control is designed to manage rather than eliminate the risk of failure to achieve business objective and can only provide reasonable and not absolute assurance against material misstatement or loss.

-The ERM Committee assists the Audit Committee and the Board in the continuous process of identifying, measuring, controlling, monitoring, and reporting significant and material risks affecting the achievement of the Group’s business objectives.
+The ERM Committee assists the AC and the Board in the continuous process of identifying, measuring, controlling, monitoring, and reporting significant and material risks affecting the achievement of the Group’s business objectives.
 It provides the Board and the Senior Management with a tool to anticipate and manage both the existing and potential risks, taking into consideration the changing risk profiles as dictated by changes in business and regulatory environment, the Group’s strategies and functional activities throughout the year.

 The Group has launched its BCM plan to all business units.
 The Group has also communicated its group-wide awareness on BCM to form the organisation’s core values and effective management in order to enhance the realisation of the business unit’s responsibility and accountability in ensuring the preparedness of the organisation’s resiliency to crisis.